pampatzoglou/articles/db.md

             HTTPPutResponseHopLimit: 1
     ```

-In a kubernetes context you should be using different and unique security contexts per instance, dropped capabilities and with AppArmor or SeLinux, eg:
+In a Kubernetes context you should be using different and unique security contexts per instance, dropped capabilities, and with AppArmor or SELinux, eg:

 ```yaml
 ---